ttimbers/ttimbers.github.io/_posts/2015-10-07-new-course-computation-in-the-physical-sciences.markdown

 In less than a month from now, I will be teaching an 3rd year undergraduate course at [Quest University](http://www.questu.ca/) called "Computation in the Physical Sciences".
-Although I am a biologist by training, and a part-time bioinformatician in practice, I am view myself as very qualified to teach this course because when students are learning about best practices when computing in the sciences the important principles (project organization and reproducibility, as well as code read- and reusability) are the
+Although I am a biologist by training, and a bioinformatician by practice, I am view myself as very qualified to teach this course because when students are learning about best practices when computing in the sciences the important principles (project organization and reproducibility, as well as code read- and reusability) are the